equinor/procosys-js-frontend/.github/pull_request_template.md

 # Checklist:

-- [ ] I have performed a self-review of my own code
+- [ ] I have performed a self-review of my own code.
-- [ ] My code is easy to read, and comments are added where needed
+- [ ] I have linked my DevOps task and the PR (both GitHub and DevOps).
-- [ ] All variants of my code is covered by tests
+- [ ] My code is easy to read, and comments are added where needed.
-- [ ] I have linked my DevOps task with this pull-request
+- [ ] My code is covered by tests.